bet4a/d3wiki/Selections.md

 If *value* is specified, sets whether or not the specified class is associated with the selected elements.
 If *value* is a constant and truthy, then all elements are assigned the specified class, if not already assigned; if falsey, then the class is removed from all selected elements, if assigned.
 If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to assign or unassign the specified class on each element.

+If you want to set several classes at once, use an object literal like so: `selection.classed({'foo': true, 'bar': false})`.

 If *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class.
 This is generally useful only if you know the selection contains exactly one element.

 <a name="style" href="Selections#wiki-style">#</a> selection.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])